Emmanuel Navon: Media and public speaking

-Emmanuel Navon has been a foreign analyst for i24News since the channel's inception in 2012.
-He is a senior analyst for international affairs.
+Emmanuel Navon has been a foreign analyst on international affairs for i24News since 2012.

-Navon is widely cited by international media outlets and has made appearances addressing an international audience in three different languages.
+He has been frequently interviewed by international media outlets and has addressed international audiences in three different languages.
 In English media his opinion has been cited by The Wall Street Journal, the Washington Post, Bloomberg, Sky News, The Financial Times, and The Fiscal Times.

-He has been interviewed or debated Israeli foreign policy with other figures in English media broadcasts such as on the Voice of America, and Al-Jazeera.
+He has been interviewed or debated Israeli foreign policy with other figures in English media broadcasts such as on the Voice of America, and Al Jazeera.
 French language media outlets similarly turn to Navon for his position on Israeli issues.
 He has been cited by France 24, Le Figaro, Libération, Le Point, France Culture, Les Echos, RFI, L'Obs, Radio Canada, La Libre Belgique, and Le Monde.
 Hebrew language or English language Israeli media also have turned to Navon for his policy positions.
-His perspective has been quoted by the Knesset Channel, the Army Radio, Ynet, the Israeli Broadcasting Corporation, and The Jerusalem Post.
-Navon has also appeared on Chinese media China Central Television and Xinhua.'
+His perspective has been quoted by the Knesset Channel, Israel Army Radio, Ynet, the Israeli Broadcasting Corporation, and The Jerusalem Post.
+Navon has also appeared on Chinese media China Central Television and Xinhua.
 On Japanese media, he has interviewed on NHK and Sankei Shimbun, and he has also been interviewed by Indian media for audiences there.

-Navon's op-eds have appeared in Newsweek, Le Monde, Le Figaro, The Jerusalem Post, Globes, The Marker, Israel Hayom, Makor Rishon, Yediot Aharonot, and Maariv.
+Navon's op-eds have appeared in Newsweek, Le Monde, Le Figaro, The Jerusalem Post, Globes, TheMarker, Israel Hayom, Makor Rishon, Yedioth Ahronoth, and Maariv.
 He regularly publishes on Israeli politics for The Times of Israel (in English) and is a former contributor to Mida, an Israeli current affairs and opinion web magazine.

 Navon is a frequent guest speaker in North America and Europe on behalf of organizations such as the Jewish Federations of North America, Hillel International, and ELNET.

 In March 2011, a lecture Navon delivered at the Université du Québec à Montréal (UQÀM) was disrupted by pro-Palestinian students, and Navon had to be escorted by security guards.
 In November 2012, RTBF journalist Eddy Caekelberghs cut short a live interview after Navon accused him of contributing to Hamas' propaganda.
 In 2019, Navon was invited by the Haute école pédagogique (HEP) du canton de Vaud to present his approach to the Palestinian refugee problem, after an outcry caused by HEP's original plan to only invite speakers identified with the Palestinian narrative.
 In July 2020, Navon clashed on Turkish TV channel ANews with a journalist who had claimed that the West Bank was stolen by Israel.
 "That land was not stolen, as opposed to the land your country stole from Cyprus and from Syria" Navon replied.